Updated on 06/13/2023

 Before the Facebook scandal, there were only a handful of app developers who were concerned about spelling out the users’ right to data privacy.
 After all, what data could be extracted from a simple app download?

 As we learned during Mr. Zuckerberg’s uncomfortable testimony, there is quite a lot of data that can be gleaned from even the most innocuous app usage.
-This data can range from generic (e.g., amount of screen time the user averages) to the very personal (e.g., identification or financial data).
+This usage data can range from generic (e.g., amount of screen time the user averages) to the very personal (e.g., identification, financial, or location data).

 Additionally, anonymous data can also be classified as “personally identifiable information” if the data is used in connection with another type of data that can result in identifying a user.

-For example, you may believe that your profile in an app allows you anonymity if you don’t use your real name.
+For example, you may believe that your profile in a mobile application allows you anonymity if you don’t use your real name.
 However, if the profile includes your your age, hometown, or other interests, someone can compare the profile information to another list that has similar information and reasonably deduce who you are.

 There’s plenty of information that your app may collect, and it’s helpful to let your customers more.
 Why reveal this information to customers?